gregnordin/notes_to_self/Blender/notes-Blender.md

 - Animate it going to small edge color (and have it take less time than a full layer).
 - Create 2rd small edge layer at z = z0 + z_layer/3
 - Create eroded channel layer
-- Animate both of these goint to small edge color
+- Animate both of these going to small edge color
 - Then animate eroded channel layer going to bulk layer color

 ## Make semi-transparent material